-It is always good to remind your recommenders that they should be receiving an email inviting them to give a recommendation for you.
-Please be sure to have them add Shenandoah University Graduate Admissions (SUGradAdmissions@su.edu) as a contact so that they are able to find these emails in their inbox.
+It is always good to remind your recommenders to submit their required letter and forms.
+Please be sure to have them add Shenandoah University (firstname.lastname@example.org) and Shenandoah Graduate Admissions (SUGradAdmissions@su.edu) as a contact so that they are able to find these emails in their inbox.
 The email will include a direct link to their individual recommendation form.

-On your Shenandoah Admissions Self Service Center, you can re-send invitations to your recommenders.
-If there is still no response, or they are not receiving the automated invitations, please contact your Graduate Admissions Counselor and we can email your references directly.
+On your Shenandoah Application Portal, you can resend invitations to your recommenders by selecting the link to revisit your recommender page underneath your application checklist.
+If there is still no response, or they are not receiving the automated invitations, please contact your Graduate Admissions Counselor.

 12. I’d like to add a new recommender.
 How do I do that?